What is Customer Focus?

 8. Be Easily Accessible to Your Customers

 A mark of excellent customer focus is never making your customers wait.
 An aggrieved customer should be able to reach you anytime, anywhere to have their concerns addressed.
-This is why it should be easy for customers to get you in any way that is convenient for them.
+This is why it should be easy for customers to get you in any convenient way for them.

 One way to do this is to share your contact details on your website, social media handles, and other search engines.
 Also, reduce response rates across all touchpoints, including live chat, email, and other digital channels.